 You will normally be asked to remove some of your clothing and to perform a simple series of movements.
-The osteopath will then use his or her highly developed sense of touch, called palpation, to identify any points of weakness or excessive strain throughout the body.
+The osteopath will then use their highly developed sense of touch, called palpation, to identify any points of weakness or excessive strain throughout the body.

-The osteopath may need additional investigations such as x-ray or blood tests.
+The osteopath may need additional investigations, such as an x-ray or blood tests.
 This will allow a full diagnosis and suitable treatment plan to be developed for you.
-Osteopathy is patient centred, which means the treatment is geared to you as an individual.
+Osteopathy is patient-centred, which means the treatment is geared to you as an individual.

 Treatment is aimed at improving mobility and reducing inflammation by using gentle, manual osteopathic techniques on joints, muscles and ligaments.